Book – Above Life’s Turmoil (Summary)

 “The turmoil of the world we cannot avoid, but the disturbances of mind we can overcome.”

 He conveys that one is either serving self or living truth.
 One is either obsessed with self, indulging in self-serving activities, and his world revolves around himself, or living truth by selfless service, thinking Good of all and all his action is for the immense Good.

 A few Key Points From the Book

 1 The Overcoming of Self –

-Many have different ideas about overcoming self, like leaving worldly aspiration and living frugally.
-On the contrary James Allen consider overcoming self, as someone who has mastered ten worthless and sorrow-producing elements in life irrespective of any religion one follows or none at all.
+Many have different ideas about overcoming self, like leaving worldly aspirations and living frugally.
+On the contrary, James Allen considers overcoming self as someone who has mastered ten worthless and sorrow-producing elements in life irrespective of any religion one follows or none.

 - Dark belief,

-And inculcate the following ten divine qualities, which comprise the Body of Truth.
+And teach the following ten divine qualities, which comprise the Body of Truth.

 2) The uses of temptation –

 James suggests that the soul’s journey passes through three different stages –

-- Animal stage – Where man lives in gratification of his senses, unconscious of spiritual possibilities within him
+- Animal stage – Where the man lives in the gratification of his senses, unconscious of spiritual possibilities within him

 - Dual stage – In which the mind continually oscillates between its animal and divine tendencies, having become awakened to both consciousness.
 This is considered one of the most challenging phases as man has tasted/known both, and though he wants to move upward, he finds it difficult to leave gratification of senses he has long-lived.

 - Knowledge – in which the man rises above sin and temptation and enters peace.

 3) Belief –

-- Belief as laid down by the Great Teachers, is not belief in any particular school, philosophy, or religion, but consists of an attitude of mind determining the whole course of one’s life.
-Belief and conduct are, therefore inseparable, for the one determines the other.
+- Belief, as laid down by the Great Teachers, is not belief in any particular school, philosophy, or religion but an attitude of mind determining the whole course of one’s life.
+Faith and conduct are, therefore, inseparable, for the one chooses the other.

-- Belief being basis of our conduct, shows what we believe.
+- Belief, being the basis of our conduct, shows what we believe.
 We can’t think of two opposites simultaneously: love and hatred, peace and strife, self and truth.
 Hence, it is simple to know what we believe through our actions and change the belief, if not by the law of the universe.